 Join Jen Kramer for an in-depth discussion in this video Adding formatting options in TinyMCE and formatting an article, part of Joomla!
-3.3 Essentials: Working with Content.
+3 Essential Training: 1 Working with Content.

 All right.
 If we take a look at the pages that we've produced so far, they're just not that interesting-looking.
 I mean, we've got this home page here going on right now.
 And our homepage looks something like this.
 Really not very interesting at all.
 If we could add some text formatting to this, that would definitely help.
 If you go into the back end of Joomla! and you hop into the Article Manager and just click on the home article here, it's the first one on the page.
 You'll notice that on top of our editor we have a few buttons here that can be used to add links to this article, or change alignment of things, or add bullets, or a number of other different formatting options.

 But they're fairly limited.
 This window here, where our text is located, is called TinyMCE.
 TinyMCE is an editor that is a separate open source project.
 It's used by a ton of other open source projects.
 So you can find TinyMCE as an editor in many different kinds of content management systems, or learning management systems and so forth.
 The way Joomla! has TinyMCE configured by default is in a very basic format, so there's not many buttons here to choose from.